ArmaanMcleod/ArmaanMcleod/README.md

 - [PowerShell] - PowerShell for every system!
 - [PowerShell-Docs] - The official PowerShell documentation sources
 - [CosmosDB] - PowerShell Module for working with Azure Cosmos DB databases, collections, documents, attachments, offers, users, permissions, triggers, stored procedures and user defined functions.
+- [azure-sdk-for-go] - This repository is for active development of the Azure SDK for Go.

 Also maintain the following projects: